 These days, you can find cafes and those art galleries I mentioned in old, restored houses.
 The gallery we went to did not just have nice paintings, it also had wide-open windows with a great view of the river.
 We even discovered giant iguanas on a nearby tree when looking out of those windows.

 If you want to escape the city for a while, go to Santay Island.
 This island is home to mangroves, a variety of birds, thousands of crabs that try to scuttle away from you during low tide and even some crocodiles.
 In theory, you could also spot boas, racoons, anteaters and other mammals.
 While we neither found crocodiles nor anteaters, we had a good time walking over the boardwalks, taking pictures of the mangrove forest and watching bright blue butterflies.

 There used to be a bridge connecting downtown Guayaquil with Santay Island.
-Unfortunately, it collapsed at the end of 2017 so until its reconstruction, you need to take the bridge at the northern tip of the island.
+Unfortunately, it collapsed at the end of 2017 so until its reconstruction, you need to take the bridge at the northern tip of the island or a boat.
 Negotiate hard when asking for a taxi driver to take you there and don’t worry about your way back.
 Taxis pass by often, you will have no trouble finding one over there.

 Also, don’t come too late in the afternoon.
 The island is way larger than it appears.
 Make sure you have good walking shoes so you can explore as much as possible.
 The boardwalks are even, but walking for several hours in horrible shoes gets uncomfortable quickly.

 Guayaquil is known for its large iguanas.
 The animals can reach up to 1m in length.
 A good place to spot them is the Parque de las Iguanas in the city centre.
 Unfortunately, when we came by, it was raining heavily and instead of iguanas we only fund a group of tourists hiding under umbrellas.